vardhah/vardhah.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 __Brief bio:__ I am currently pursuing my PhD in Computer Science department at Vanderbilt University.
-I finished my Bachelors in Electrical and Electronics Engineering in 2009.
-During my undergraduate, I won multiple national and international robotics challenges that ignited my interest in embedded programming and system design.
+I finished my B. Tech in Electrical and Electronics Engineering in 2009.
+During undergraduate, I won multiple national and international robotics competitions that ignited my interest in embedded programming and system design.
 I worked on different position in India in heavy engineering and data driven modeling from 2010-2017.
-In 2018, I moved to Vanderbilt university to pursue my higher eduction.
+In 2018, I moved to Vanderbilt university to pursue my higher education.
 I earned M.S. degrees in computer science from Vanderbilt University.
-During my research carrer in Vanderbilt, I am affiliated with [Institute of Software and Integrated System](https://www.isis.vanderbilt.edu/) and work with Professor [Janos Sztipanovits](https://en.wikipedia.org/wiki/Janos_Sztipanovits).
-I also developed a web-based opensource domain specific modeling and simulation tool for smart grid simulation  called [GridLAB-D Design Studio](https://cps-vo.org/group/gridlabd).
+During my research career at Vanderbilt, I am affiliated with [Institute of Software and Integrated System](https://www.isis.vanderbilt.edu/) and work with Professor [Janos Sztipanovits](https://en.wikipedia.org/wiki/Janos_Sztipanovits).
+Apart from mu research focus, I also develop web-based opensource domain specific modeling and simulation tool for smart grid simulation  called [GridLAB-D Design Studio](https://cps-vo.org/group/gridlabd).
 My research has been supported by organizations including DARPA, National Science Foundation, and NIST.

-__Research summary:__ I am interested in advancing research in AI and applied mathematics and its application in system design and its operatrion.
-Our use cases involve the most complex engineering domains like Finite element analysis, Computational fluid dynamics, Computer aided design and learning-enabled nonliner contol.
+__Research summary:__ I am interested in advancing research in AI and applied mathematics and its application in system design and its operation.
+Our use cases involve the most complex engineering domains like Finite element analysis, Computational fluid dynamics, Computer aided design and learning-enabled nonlinear control.
 For application purposes, I primarily use computational physics, simulation process, scientific computing using numerical methods and develop novel algorithms using AI and mathematics for tackling these problem.
-To this end, the AI sub-fieled that I work with are Deep Active Learning, Surrogate Modeling, Bayesian optimization, Bayesian experimental design, reinforcement learning, computer vision, transformer based learning, graphical probabilistic modeling, Deep Learning and other machine learning methods.
-In system operation, my research interest are optimization/control of nonlinear system using reinforcement learning with focus of research is to find rare event failures and out-of-distribution detection in trained reinforcement learning controller for reliable AI-based system operation.
+To this end, the AI sub-field that I work with are Deep Active Learning, Surrogate Modeling, Bayesian optimization, Bayesian experimental design, reinforcement learning, computer vision, transformer-based learning, graphical probabilistic modeling, Deep Learning, and other machine learning methods.
+In system operation, my research interest is optimization/control of nonlinear system using reinforcement learning with focus of research is to find rare event failures and out-of-distribution detection in trained reinforcement learning controller for reliable AI-based system operation.

 # 🔥 Projects:
 - *2020-current*:DARPA [Symbiotic Design for Cyber Physical Systems](https://www.darpa.mil/program/symbiotic-design-for-cyber-physical-systems)